simomosi/dynamic-forms/README.md

 Feature incoming, stay tuned!

 ### Local
-Include *dist/dynamicforms.js* in your project.
+Include `dist/dynamicforms.min.js` (in a production environment) OR `dist/dynamicforms.js` (in a development environment) in your project.

 ## Documentation and examples of use
 See [DynamicForms page](https://simomosi.github.io/dynamic-forms/)